x0can/Awards/Readme.md

 ## User Story

 * Click on icon to sign in or Register
-* Upload a project with some of its secreen shots.
+* Upload a project with some of its screen shots.
 * Update profile
 * View Api Endpoint
 * Search for different projects using projects title.